ygorcosta/wedeploy.com/ui/src/pages/docs/deploy/migrating-to-beta.md

 ## Configuration files

 1. Delete _project.json_.
-We no longer support these files.
+We no longer support this file.

 2. Rename all _container.json_ files to _wedeploy.json_.